marijnh/Eloquent-JavaScript/14_dom.md

 {{index "text node"}}

-Given a string, `createTextNode` gives us a type 3 DOM node (text node), which we can insert into the document to make it show up on the screen.
+Given a string, `createTextNode` gives us a type text node, which we can insert into the document to make it show up on the screen.

 {{index "live data structure", "getElementsByTagName method", "childNodes property"}}

-The loop that goes over the images starts at the end of the list of nodes.
+The loop that goes over the images starts at the end of the list.
 This is necessary because the node list returned by a method like `getElementsByTagName` (or a property like `childNodes`) is _live_.
 That is, it is updated as the document changes.
 If we started from the front, removing the first image would cause the list to lose its first element so that the second time the loop repeats, where `i` is 1, it would stop because the length of the collection is now also 1.

 {{index "slice method"}}